Pocketpills

 • Benzocaine for cough

-Is over the counter medicine covered by insurance?
+Is over-the-counter medicine covered by insurance?

 No. Over-the-counter medicines are usually not covered by insurance.